sundeepkumar/TinyUrlServiceApp/README.md

 3. TinyUrlServiceApp.exe //Run program with no command line arguments , asks the user for a longURL and an optional short Url  , prints a short url , double clicks and deletes the URL

+## Future considerations
+1. Implementing as a singleton
+2. Synchronization support for multithreaded access

 ## Running the tests

 The test project has an has unit tests in the file *TinyUrlServiceTests.cs*